 - Pour the liquid in the saucepan into the large bowl and combine both the wet and dry ingredients to make the cookie dough.

 - This mixture should be sticky.
+If not, add another tablespoon of honey.

 - Use a soup spoon to create biscuit balls.
 Firmly press the mixture together to form a ball.